 - If there is a fire elsewhere in the block, the safest option is to remain in your flat.
 This is because the blocks are specifically designed to support this approach in the event of a fire; however, this does not prevent you from evacuating the building should you wish to do so.

 As further details emerge about the nature and cause of the fire at Grenfell Tower we will be making sure that we fully consider any lessons for the future of College Bank and the options we are currently considering for further investment and modernisation.
-We have already met with Rochdale Council to discuss this and we will continue to work with the Council and other partners.
+We will continue to meet and work with the Council and other partners as further lessons emerge.

 As always, we would encourage residents to report any hazards or concerns that they may have to us, so that they can be investigated and resolved.
 Issues can be reported through to RBH in a number of ways including by telephoning our contact centre on Freephone 0800 027 7769, by email at email@example.com or in person to your local neighbourhood housing officer and caretaking teams.